Negative Maintenance: Why Support Should Grow Slower Than the Company

 Nobody contacts support because they want to.
 They reach out because something broke, or because the product asked them to figure out something it should have made obvious.
 Every ticket is a symptom.
 The queue is a live readout of everywhere the product is failing to explain itself.

-The default job of a support team is to clear that queue.
-Answer quickly and keep the backlog from growing.
-Do it well and you get a healthy CSAT score and a short time to resolution.
+The default job of a support team is to clear that queue: answer quickly, keep the backlog from growing.
+Do it well and you get a healthy CSAT and a short time to resolution.
 You also get the same ticket again next week, because nothing you did touched the reason it was filed.

 The alternative has a name.
-Serval calls it negative maintenance, and made it one of three operating principles: make things happen and remove bad things.
+Serval calls it negative maintenance.
 Most teams aim for low maintenance, keeping the system running with as little overhead as possible.
 Negative maintenance aims past that.
-Every system you touch should need less touching after you leave it than it did before.
+Every system you touch should need less touching after you are done with it.

 For support, that has a precise meaning.
 Every ticket you touch should lower the odds of the next one.
 Not resolve it faster.
 Make it less likely to exist.
 You close the ticket in front of you, and you subtract a little of the reason it showed up, so the queue gets quieter on its own.